carmencas/ansible-mon-stack/README.md

 ## 🌐 Accessing the UIs

-Once everything is up, you can hit the web UIs directly on your host:
+Once everything is up, you can hit the web UIs directly on your host (Port forwarding is already configured in the Vagrantfile, so no additional steps are required):
 **Prometheus Web UI**

   ```plaintext